Papers, Please Review

 The main goal of the game is to earn enough each day for your family to survive.
 If you fail to pay for food and heat for your family members, they will get sick and eventually die.
 You earn money for each person you correctly process, but for each illegal immigrant that slips through the checkpoint, you receive an increasingly larger penalty (though you receive two free passes a day).

-As the game progresses, you are given ways to make an extra buck, by accepting bribes, doing some favours, tranquilizing trespassers, detaining people or even helping the revolutionary movement overthrow the corrupt government.
+As the game progresses, you are given ways to make an extra buck, such as accepting bribes, doing favors, tranquilizing trespassers, detaining people, or even helping the revolutionary movement overthrow the corrupt government.

-Graphically speaking the game is really simplistic and underwhelming, which for most games it would be a downside.
-But since you’ll have to deal with checking faces all the time, having simple graphics is actually a plus in this case.
+Graphically, the game is really simplistic and underwhelming, which would be a downside for most games.
+But since you'll have to deal with checking faces all the time, having simple graphics is actually a plus in this case.

 Papers, Please, Review, Indie Games, Arstotzka, Kolechia, ID, Lucas Pope

-Papers, Please is a unique game and despite its simple premise, it’s quite a difficult one and you’ll have a blast playing through all the different outcomes and even doing a bit of roleplaying here and there as you choose to either be a ruthless or a corrupt inspector.
-It has a dark and gritty world and succeeds in telling a compelling story without even using any voices, and for the price of 10$ it’s simply a game that you must experience.
+Papers, Please is a unique game, and despite its simple premise, it isn't easy.
+You'll have a blast playing through all the different outcomes and even doing a bit of roleplaying here and there as you choose to either be a ruthless or a corrupt inspector.
+It has a dark and gritty world and succeeds in telling a compelling story without even using any voices, and for the price of $10, it's simply a game that you must experience.

 Alexandru Cirstoiu